brettz9/intl-dom/README.md

   _('linkEnd');
 ```

-This approach suffers from being English-dependent.
-Some languages might put
+This approach suffers from being English-dependent; some languages might
-the link at the beginning or end only, or otherwise have different text as an
+necessitate the link at the beginning or end only, or otherwise have
-intro or conclusion than the corresponding English.
-Worse, if the calling code
+different text content as an intro or conclusion than the corresponding
+English (which would have been worse had we been tempted to label our
+`linkEnd` as something like `talking_about`).

-only allowed for an intro or conclusion, the locale might have no choice but
+Worse, if the calling code only allows for an intro or conclusion, the
-to add the link at the end, even if it is not suitable for that language.
+locale might have no choice but to add the link at the end, even if it
+is not suitable for that language.

-And adding language-specific code, e.g., adding a conclusion if the locale is
+And adding language-specific code within the app programming logic, e.g.,
-Spanish, etc., is not a well-maintainable solution.
+adding a conclusion if the locale is Spanish, etc., is not a
+maintainable solution.

 Some projects might instead attempt to solve this by allowing HTML strings
 within their locales, e.g.: